egonolieux/personal-conventions/issue-tracking.md

 ## Labels

-When it comes to issue tracking, there are 5 categories of labels:
+When it comes to issue tracking, there are 5 categories of labels.

-1. The type of the issue, prefixed by `Type`.
-2. The status of the issue, prefixed by `Status`.
-3. The priority of the issue, prefixed by `Priority`.
-4. Additional information about the issue, prefixed by `Info`.
-5. The topic of the issue, no prefix.

-Type, status and priority labels **must only be used once** per issue.

 ### Type labels

+The type label is required and can only be used once per issue.

 - `Type: Bug`
-- `Type: Data entry`
-- `Type: Documentation`
-- `Type: Feature/Improvement`
+- `Type: Data entry`: Use this label only for non-code changes, such as entering data into a database.
+- `Type: Documentation`: Work on any kind of documentation (such as in-code comments, READMEs or usage documentation).
+- `Type: Feature/Improvement`: Functionality is being added or changed.
+If not, it should be considered a refactor or migration.
 - `Type: Question`
 - `Type: Refactor/Migration`
-- `Type: Test`
+- `Type: Test`: Work on unit tests etc.

 ### Status labels

+The status label is optional and can only be used once per issue.

 - `Status: Cancelled`
 - `Status: Duplicate`: The issue has been created before and is redundant.